 Other downtown hotels:

 Start at the HUB or any Voting Site and register to vote to get your free copy of the ArtPrize map.
 Whether you prefer to walk, bike, or ride, it’s easy to get around Grand Rapids and get close to the ArtPrize action.

 ArtPrize Metro Pass (The Rapid, Silver Line)

-Gain unlimited rides on the Silver Line bus and 10 free rides on all of The Rapid's fixed routes for the duration of the ArtPrize event with an ArtPrize Wristband.
-Get two Wristbands for $5 at the ArtPrize HUB, any Exhibition Center, or one of several area Meijer stores.
-Shortly before ArtPrize 2015 (date coming soon!), seven participating Meijer stores will begin carrying this $5 bundle with an Event Guide, Map, and two Wristbands!
+Gain unlimited rides on the Silver Line bus and 10 free rides on all of The Rapid's fixed routes for the duration of the ArtPrize event with an ArtPrize Metro Pass.
+Get a Metro Pass for $5 at the ArtPrize HUB, any Voting Site, or one of several area Meijer stores.
+Starting on September 13, seven participating Meijer stores will begin carrying this $5 bundle with an Event Guide, Map, and Metro Pass!